Episode Show Notes

 Transcript

 Mike Siciliano [00:00:00] Welcome back to another episode of our Eagle Perspective Podcast.
-I’m Mike Siciliano, and I am joined today by one of our Upper School academic counselors, Miss Nancy Olah.
+I’m Mike Siciliano, and I am joined today by one of our High School academic counselors, Miss Nancy Olah.
 Nancy, thanks for being here.

 Nancy Olah [00:00:17] Thank you, Mike.
 Honor to be here and to speak on behalf of our department.